makarov-gv/Locus3D/README.md

 **Python 3.11 is not supported by some of the modules yet.**

 * **main.py** - main file to run the 3D visualization app.
 LMB to move the camera, RMB to zoom camera in and out, MMB to rotate the camera view.
 Press F1 to start logging the visualization, this process can't be paused though.
 Press F2 to stop logger and save the log file as *date_time*.json in parsed format.
-Press F3 to show or hide coordinates labels to debug drones positions.
+Press F3 to show or hide drone number and coordinates label to debug drones positions.

 * **player.py** - file to run the 3D log player app that can visualize drones movements stored within the chosen log.
 Can be paused and restarted with F1 and F2.
 Similiarly to main.py, F3 turns debugger on/off.